 Problem: For security, tracking, and subscription management purposes, all links are redirected through our system.
 These links will show "api.elasticemail.com".
 Some recipients are less likely to respond to redirect links that go through a third party domain.

 Solution: Whitelabel your links with your domain.
 A tracking domain is an easy setup by creating a CNAME record (we recommend "tracking") in your domain's DNS settings and point it to "api.elasticemail.com".
-More information on how to setup a tracking domain can be found on our Domain Verification Guide.
+More information on how to set up a tracking domain can be found in our Domain Verification Guide.

 Total Emails Sent